“Part of you, flows out of me

 The complete song was self-revealing in a way that was unprecedented, especially for a woman dealing with the societal ceiling of the times.
 Although we have never met, I would, over the next forty years, develop an intimate relationship with Joni Mitchell through her words and her music.
-They became an ongoing inspiration to my soul as it revealed itself.
+They became an ongoing inspiration to my soul as it revealed itself to me.
 I often found solace in her words that helped me to think and write poetically.
 Without trying, she often reminded me that I could be a better, more enlightened person.
 She was my muse.

-A few days after my twenty-third birthday, I returned to my apartment to find a thin, wrapped twelve-inch square package lying across the threshold of my doorstep with a note from my brother-in-law attached that read, “Happy Birthday, there’s great music in the world that isn’t jazz.”
+A few days after my twenty-fourth birthday, I returned to my apartment to find a thin, wrapped twelve-inch square package lying across the threshold of my doorstep with a note from my brother-in-law attached that read, “Happy Birthday, there’s great music in the world that isn’t jazz.”

 Kerry had recently returned from combat in the Vietnam War and was living the hippie life in the hills of Los Gatos.
 Unable to expand my psychedelic horizons, he became determined to broaden me musically beyond my limiting obsession with jazz artists like Miles Davis, John Coltrane and pianist Herbie Hancock.